rm3web/rm3/docs/cli.md

 `rm3rm -E wh.the_meat` will forcibly delete everything about the entity.
 It will be as if it never existed (although any blob files will remain).
 This is a dangerous operation.

+`rm3rm wh.the_meat -r http://www.example.com/` will delete an entity and place a redirect to an external site.

 rm3mv
 -----